 An organic compound produced by the body that binds to cannabinoid receptors.
 Anandamide and 2-arachidonoylglycerol (2-AG) are the two most prevalent cannabinoids made by the body.
 Endocannabinoids share a likeness to plant-produced cannabinoids called phytocannabinoids.
-Endocannabinoids are responsible for regulating the brain, endocrine, and immune systems and play an essential role in maintaining the body’s homeostasis, or internal regulatory balance.
+Within the human endocannabinoid system, endocannabinoids are responsible for regulating the brain, endocrine, and immune systems and play an essential role in maintaining the body’s homeostasis, or internal regulatory balance.

 Cannabinoids are a class of lipophilic molecules that interact with the body’s endocannabinoid system (ECS).
-The ECS helps the body maintain functional balance through its three main components: “messenger” molecules that our bodies synthesize, the receptors these molecules bind to, and the enzymes that break them down.
+The role of the endocannabinoid system is to help the body maintain functional balance through its three main components: “messenger” molecules that our bodies synthesize, the receptors these molecules bind to, and the enzymes that break them down.
 Endogenous cannabinoids, or endocannabinoids, are the body’s “messenger” molecules that trigger homeostatic reactions when they bind to cannabinoid receptors.

 There are two main cannabinoid receptors: CB1 and CB2.
 CB1 receptors are primarily found in the central nervous system, where they regulate a wide variety of brain functions.
 CB2 receptors are mostly found on immune cells, which circulate throughout the body and brain via the bloodstream.
 They’re also found on neurons in a few select brain regions.
 CB2 receptors are involved in pain relief, anti-inflammation, and neuroprotection.
 The body’s most prominent endocannabinoids, namely anandamide and 2-AG, also activate TRPV proteins, which are responsible for the body’s sensations of heat and cold.
 The heat you experience from eating a chili pepper, for example, is a TRPV-mediated response.
 Although the CB and TRPV receptors are the major players in the ECS, there are at least three other receptors (GPR55, GPR18, and GPR119) that may eventually be considered cannabinoid receptors, once their functions are fully understood.